Bwari

-According to NIPOST's website, Bwari Area Council has the following towns/villages, with the Postcode 901101: Apugye, Barago, Baran Rafi, Barangoni, Barapa, Bazango Bwari, Bunko, Byazhi, Chikale, Dankoru, Dauda, Donabayi, Duba, Dutse Alhaji, Gaba, Galuwyi, Gidan Babachi, Gidan Baushe, Gidan Pawa, Gudupe, Gutpo, Igu, Jigo, Kaima, Karaku, Karawa, Kasaru, Katampe, Kawadashi, Kawu, Kikumi, Kimtaru, Kogo, Kubwa, Kuchibuyi, Kuduru, Kurumin Daudu, Kute, Kwabwure, Panda, Panunuki, Paspa, Payi, Piko, Rugan S/Fulani, Ruriji, Sabon Gari, Sagwari, Shere, Simape, Sumpe, T/Danzaria, T/Manu, Tokulo, Tudun Wada, Tunga Bijimi, Tunga-Adoka, Tungan Sarkin, Ushafa, Yaba, Yajida, Yaupe, Yayidna, Zango, Zuma.
+According to NIPOST's website, Bwari Area Council has the following towns/villages, with the Postcode 901101: Apugye, Barago, Baran Rafi, Barangoni, Barapa, Bazango Bwari, Bunko, Byazhi, Chikale, Dankoru, Dauda, Donabayi, Duba, Dutse Alhaji, Gaba, Galuwyi, Gidan Babachi, Gidan Baushe, Gidan Pawa, Gudupe, Gutpo, Igu, Jigo, Kaima, Karaku, Karawa, Kasaru, Katampe, Kawadashi, Kawu, Kikumi, Kimtaru, Kogo, Kubwa, Kuchibuyi, Kuduru, Kurumin Daudu, Kute, Kwabwure, Kuchikwo, Panda, Panunuki, Paspa, Payi, Piko, Piyawoyi, Rugan S/Fulani, Ruriji, Sabon Gari, Sagwari, Shere, Simape, Sumpe, Sabon Bwari, T/Danzaria, T/Manu, Tokulo, Tudun Wada, Tunga Bijimi, Tunga-Adoka, Tungan Sarkin, Ushafa, Yaba, Yajida, Yaupe, Yayidna, Zango, Zuma.

 History

 Its history dates as far back as the seventeenth century when a Zaria-based hunter came to the area in the company of his family to hunt.
 Legend has it that at the time there existed a place known as Bwayape, (Bwari Hill) which means ‘pound here’.
 He had given his wife some millet.
 She asked him where she could pound it and he said, ‘pound here’; thus the origin of the name.

 Bwaya later metamorphosed into the name Bwari.
 The four children of the hunter went swimming and were given the task of retrieving a precious object from the depth of the river.
 It turned out that it was the last of the four who succeeded at the task.
 However, because of his place in the family he could not ascend the throne and his elder brother Tayebebe was crowned instead followed by Dadadogunyi.
 That object is still a symbol in the turbanning process of the Bwari people.